alphagov/paas-team-manual/source/guides/trial_accounts.html.md

 ### To contact the org managers

+1. Install node on your machine
+1. Install the notify node client with `npm install --save notifications-node-client`

-We currently do not have an up-to-date Notify template for this notification.
-Once one is created you will be able to send the notification with something like:
+We have an up-to-date Notify template for this notification.
+However, it requires some word smithing before being used in anger.

 ```bash
 NOTIFY_API_KEY="$(paas-pass notify/prod/api_key)" \